pineunity/apmec/doc/source/contributor/api/mano_api.rst

 *******************

 Apmec API provides REST API end-points based on `ETSI NFV MANO standards`_.
-The two new resources introduced are 'mead' and 'vnf' for describing the 'mem' extension.
+The two new resources introduced are 'mead' and 'mea' for describing the 'mem' extension.
 The resources request and response formats are described in below sections.